 Only patients who have not had nose surgery before may be suitable for rhinoplasty with preservation.
 Preservation rhinoplasty is not suitable as part of a revision rhinoplasty technique.
 Your surgeon will use traditional structural techniques as part of your revision rhinoplasty.
 Primary surgery has often removed vital cartilage and ligaments, preventing surgeons from using preservation techniques during a subsequent rhinoplasty revision.

 There are several key features between preservation rhinoplasty and traditional rhinoplasty surgery to achieve the best possible results.

-After the preservation method of rhinoplasty, Haitians have a much lower risk of developing problems with breathing.
+After the preservation method of rhinoplasty, there is a much lower risk of developing problems with breathing.
 Traditional surgery may involve the destruction of some of the vital soft tissues which maintain nasal function.
 This can result in airflow obstruction either soon after the procedure or several years later.
-Preservation surgery helps to preserve these vital soft tissues throughout the procedure which eliminates the requirement for a future reconstructive procedure.
+Preservation surgery helps to preserve these vital soft tissues throughout the procedure, which eliminates the requirement for a future reconstructive procedure.

 Rhinoplasty with preservation has a quicker recovery

 The preservation method of surgery is different from traditional structural rhinoplasty in that the surgeon separates soft tissues in such a way as to preserve the delicate ligaments and blood vessels which form a vital component of the soft tissues.
 The dissection plane is often beneath the periosteal layer of the bone and the perichondrial layer of the cartilage.
 Preserving these structures helps to minimise bruising and swelling, which allows for a quicker recovery compared with traditional surgery.
 Patients who have had preservation rhinoplasty may experience full healing within six weeks compared with several months for traditional surgery.